-Chapman claims it’s riff off a recipe she received from an aunt who used packaged Italian dressing.
+Robin claims it’s riff off a recipe she received from an aunt who used packaged Italian dressing.
 But Robin wanted something “milder” (the word is in quotes in the Times article), so she used ranch instead.
 “Over time,” Sifton writes, “the recipe has slowly taken on a life of its own.”
-This is of course disturbing news to “food writers and scholars”, but not to those of us who actually cook.

 Sifton actually goes to the trouble to make “Mississippi Roast”, though predictably he is not faithful to the original recipe.
 He uses less butter (not saying how much less), reasoning that “there is plenty of fat in chuck roast”, uses five times as many pepperoncini, sears the roast before placing it in the cooker, “browning it aggressively beneath a shower of salt and pepper” (do I hear a faint echo of Craig Claiborne in that sentence?) and coating it with flour to create a “base of flavor” to replace the gravy mix.
 He even makes ranch dressing seasoning and “dumped that” into the pot.